json-schema-org/community/programs/sponsors/sponsors.md

 Silver sponsors donate $500 per month to the project, and get the following benefits:

 - Same benefits as bronze sponsors.
-- Visibility on the Newsletter footer.
+- A mention on the Newsletter.
-- Visibility on release notes.
+- A mention on release notes.
 - Get a Swag Kit.

 ## Benefits of being a gold sponsor